rmzetti/hover-exec/READMORE.md

 The  *swapper* for  *julia* is `println(string(\"=>>\",$1))`, where the double quotes required by  *julia* have to be escaped `\"` because they will be part of a  *json* string in the settings.json file.

-Check `misc_tests.md` for more info and examples.
-The following one-liner can be used to open `misc_tests.md` in the editor:
+Try `edit %h/test/misc_tests.md` for more info and examples.

-`code %h/test/misc_tests.md` //exec this to open misc_tests in the vscode editor

 ## Release Notes and Known Issues